What Kind of Camera Uses Micro SD Cards?

 Micro SD cards are divided by their speed and storage size.

-Types of Micro SD Cards Based on Speed
+Types of micro sd memory card Based on Speed

 Speed class shows the card’s minimum read/write speeds.
 Here’s how they differ: